AnaghaBaby123/Black-jack/README.md

-A Reinforcement Learning implementation of a self-learning BlackJack player in a program ming language of your choice.
- It shall learn optimal policies for at least the following scenarios:
+A Reinforcement Learning implementation of a self-learning BlackJack player in python It shall learn optimal policies for at least the following scenarios:
  1. The Basic Strategy
  2. The Complete Point-Count System